victor-web-dev/TaskList-Blitz/README.md

 **This project still in development**

-This is a task management application, similar to the very known Trello, but with the purpose is to practice fullstack development skills.
+This is a task management application, similar to the very known Trello, but the purpose is to practice fullstack development skills.

 ## How to start :rocket: